 |PSYC 4107W||Research Lab in Cognitive Neuroscience|

 |BISC 4172||Independent Study|

-** For SPHR, available only to students with a minimum 3.5 GPA in major courses and/or the permission of the instructor.
+3SLHS courses are available only to students with a minimum GPA of 3.5 in major courses and/or the permission of the instructor.

 In addition to the University General Education Requirement, undergraduate students in Columbian College must complete a further, College-specific general education curriculum—Perspective, Analysis, Communication, or G-PAC.
 Together with the University General Education Requirement, G-PAC engages students in active intellectual inquiry across the liberal arts.
 Students achieve a set of learning outcomes that enhance their analytical skills, develop their communication competencies, and invite them to participate as responsible citizens who are attentive to issues of culture, diversity, and privilege.